h-sauber/CSV-JSON-Ignition-Tag-Creator/README.md

 ## Overview

-This repository contains a Python script designed to convert CSV files into JSON format, specifically formatted for use with Ignition and the PI System (OSIsoft).
-The script facilitates the transfer of site data from Ignition to the PI System by transforming CSV data into a JSON format compatible with Ignition's requirements.
+This repository contains a Python script designed to convert CSV files into JSON format, specifically formatted for use with the PI System (OSIsoft) and Ignition.
+The script facilitates the transfer of site data from the PI System to Ignition by transforming CSV data into a JSON format compatible with Ignition's requirements.

 ## Features